zhangyiren/algorithm/README.md

 # algorithm
-Implementing the Classic Algorithms in Different Languages
+Algorithms are implemented in different programming languages.
+I wrote it myself.